Arturo-Blanco/weather-app/README.md

 :eyes: This is a preview of the project.
 ![Project preview](https://github.com/Arturo-Blanco/weather-app/blob/develop/Sin%20t%C3%ADtulo.png)

-:construction_worker: Working on responsive design and features.
+:construction_worker: Working on responsive design and features.<br>
-:construction_worker: Functionality needs to be added in case two or more forecasts are given at the same time.
+:construction_worker: Functionality needs to be added in case two or more forecasts are given at the same time.<br>
 :hammer: Made in Vite+React with a bit of Bootstrap and css.